mathew-j-davis/shuttle/readme.md

    - The script copies files from the source to the quarantine directory, skipping files that are unstable or open.
    - Files in the quarantine directory are scanned in parallel.
      - Clean files are moved to the destination directory.
-     - Infected files are compressed, encrypted, and moved to the hazard archive.
+     - Infected files are encrypted and moved to the hazard archive.
    - Source files are optionally deleted after successful processing.
    - The quarantine directory is cleaned up after processing.